lehmandatascience/lehmandatascience/index.md

 Courses in many departments include data science material, such as learning R or Python, working with real world data, and doing original projects.

-This past spring we offered: *Math 128 Foundations of Data Science*  with Prof. Megan Owen.
-It will be offered again in Spring 2019.
+This coming spring we are offering: *Math 128 Foundations of Data Science*  with Prof. Megan Owen.

-In Fall 2018 we will offer: SOC 3470 Reasoning with data.
+In Fall 2018 we are offering: SOC 3470 Reasoning with data.

-You can also learn R this Spring in SOC 345 and other classes.
+You can also learn R in SOC 345 and other classes (such as American Demography).

 (./events)

-### Coming this spring: A minor!
+### New in Fall 2018: A minor!

-Sometime this spring we expect that our new "Interdisciplinary Minor in Data Science Methods and Applications" will become official.
-In the meantime you can start taking the courses.
-Update: The minor has been approved by the Lehman College Senate!
+Our new "Interdisciplinary Minor in Data Science Methods and Applications" is now official.
+You can sign up for it using iDeclare.

 Here are the requirements;